Russell

 The

-company's founder and director, Stephen J. Russell, received
+company's founder and director, Stephen J. Russell, received his

-his education at RPI and Westminster Choir College.
+education at RPI and Westminster Choir College.
 After graduation,

-he apprenticed under Timen Koelewijn, noted Dutch-American pipe maker
+he apprenticed under Timen Koelewijn, noted Dutch-American pipe

-on new organ construction.
+and a greater emphasis on new organ construction.

 Since 1980,